-Rec Amounts cognized as Acquisition Date
+Rec Amounts Recognized as of Acquisition Date

 Assets

 Current assets \$ 2,399

 Property, plant and equipment 46,267

 Total assets acquired \$ 48,666

 Liabilities

 Accounts payable \$ 423

 Accrued expenses 206

 Deferred tax liabilities 13,346

 Other long-term liabilities 1,153

 Total liabilities assumed \$ 15,128

 Net assets acquired 33,538

 Consideration paid 4,000

 Gain on bargain purchase \$ 29,538

 ASC 805 requires that when the fair value of the net assets acquired exceeds the purchase price, resulting in a bargain purchase of a business, the acquirer must reassess the reasonableness of the values assigned to all of the net assets acquired, liabilities assumed and consideration transferred.
 The Company performed such reassessment and concluded that the values assigned for the Siltech acquisition are reasonable.
-The gain on bargain purchase was primarily attributable to the fact that Siltech was considered an ancillary business to the seller (Siltech being the seller's only silicon-based alloys pricing in the marketplace driven by end-user demand (which resulted in the idling of the facility by the seller in 2012).
+The gain on bargain purchase was primarily attributable to the fact that Siltech was considered an ancillary business to the seller (Siltech being the seller's only silicon-based alloys operation), coupled with the previous weaker silicon-based alloys pricing in the marketplace driven by end-user demand (which resulted in the idling of the facility by the seller in 2012).